mendix/docs/community/documentation/content-writing-and-formatting-guidelines.md

 ## 4.2 Text Styling

 Use **bold** when identifying buttons, windows, fields, and other entities that appear in the UI.
-For example: "Add a **Retrieve** activity to the Microflow."
+For example: "Add a **Retrieve** activity to the microflow."

 Use *italics* when the user needs to enter text.
 For example: "In the **Name** field, enter *Customer_NewEdit_Commit*."